 The most famous attraction is the Angkor Wat complex, a series of fascinating ancient temples surrounded by jungle and easily the most impressive site in Asia.

-Cambodia does, however, have so much more to offer; in the North-Eastern rainforests you can elephant trek or swim in waterfalls and stunning crater lakes; the south coast offers expansive mangrove forests and mountaineering or delicious crab feasts in the sleepy town of Kep; finally the capital city of Phnom Penh has the beautiful Royal Palace and the Silver Pagoda as its jewels in the crown.
+Cambodia does, however, have so much more to offer; in the North-Eastern rainforests you can swim in waterfalls and stunning crater lakes; the south coast offers expansive mangrove forests and mountaineering or delicious crab feasts in the sleepy town of Kep; finally the capital city of Phnom Penh has the beautiful Royal Palace and the Silver Pagoda as its jewels in the crown.

 As you travel around the country you can't fail to be taken in by the beauty of the countryside, the pagodas surrounded by frangipani and palm trees, ritual-performing monks and villagers tending to their cattle.